Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 Day 2: 4th Jan

-The phone screen was flickering.
-If we held it with a bit of pressure near the top, the screen lit up.
+The phone screen is flickering.
+If we held it with a bit of pressure near the top, the screen lights up.

 We were back at Nehru Place, tracing the same route.

-First, the repairer who had offered 1000/- near the metro exit.
-The main repairer was not there, the guy at the counter looked at the phone and said it, looks fine.
-We moved on thinking how could he fix it if, he didn't think there was a problem.
+Firstly, the repairer who had offered 1000/- near the metro exit.
+The main repairer was not there, the guy at the counter looked at the phone and says: it, looks fine.
+We move on thinking, how could he fix it, if he didn't think there was a problem?

-The repairer who had fixed the screen realised there was a problem and fiddled with it.
-When he gave it back to us, the screen would not light up at all.
+Then the repairer who had actually fixed the screen.
+He realizes there was a problem and tries to fix it.
+When he gives it back to us, the screen would not light up at all.

 There is another repairer sitting at the counter today.
 He says this replacement is a ‘copy screen’.
 These are TFT screens as compared to the original LED screen.
-These are thicker than the original so they will be touching the light sensor which is behind.
+These are thicker than the original, so they end-up touching the light sensor, which is behind.
 There might be a persistent problem with replacement screens.
-Oh!! we realized that, after all, the guy at Cashify was right!

-The phone screen was flickering.
-If we held it with a bit of pressure near the top, the screen lit up.
+The phone screen is flickering.
+If we held it with a bit of pressure near the top, the screen lights up.

 We were back at Nehru Place, tracing the same route.

-First, the repairer who had offered 1000/- near the metro exit.
-The main repairer was not there, the guy at the counter looked at the phone and said it, looks fine.
-We moved on thinking how could he fix it if, he didn't think there was a problem.
+Firstly, the repairer who had offered 1000/- near the metro exit.
+The main repairer was not there, the guy at the counter looked at the phone and says: it, looks fine.
+We move on thinking, how could he fix it, if he didn't think there was a problem?

-The repairer who had fixed the screen realised there was a problem and fiddled with it.
-When he gave it back to us, the screen would not light up at all.
+Then the repairer who had actually fixed the screen.
+He realizes there was a problem and tries to fix it.
+When he gives it back to us, the screen would not light up at all.

 There is another repairer sitting at the counter today.
 He says this replacement is a ‘copy screen’.
 These are TFT screens as compared to the original LED screen.
-These are thicker than the original so they will be touching the light sensor which is behind.
+These are thicker than the original, so they end-up touching the light sensor, which is behind.
 There might be a persistent problem with replacement screens.
-Oh!! we realized that, after all, the guy at Cashify was right!

-He advised our repairer to add some glue and fix our phone.
+He advises our repairer to add some glue and fix our phone.
 In a few minutes, we have the phone back, but the screen is not lighting up by itself.
 We have to press near the top.
-The repairer says, let it be for 12 hours,once the glue hardens it will work just fine.
+The repairer says, let it be for 12 hours, once the glue hardens, it will work just fine.

-There is another repairer I know in Nehru Place.
+There is another repairer we know in Nehru Place.
 There are many good repairers here.
-This guy has a counter in one of the big shops on the first floor, rents for these shops touch 7 to 8 lakhs a month.
-At the shop, we are told this guy has taken a whole shop albeit in the basement.
-But it's an upgrade from the single counter.
+This guy has a counter in one of the big shops on the first floor, rents for these shops touch 7 to 8 lakhs INR a month.
+At the shop, we are told this guy has moved to another shop in the basement nearby.
+It's an upgrade from the single counter.

-I asked when did they move in?
+I ask when did they move in here?
 ‘Just 2 days ago’, the answer came from a young repairer, who is managing while the main guy is not there.

-He looked at the mobile carefully and said that the work was not done properly.
+He looks at the mobile carefully and says that the work was not done properly.
 Take it back to the same repairer, he said, tell him that he could keep the mobile for a day if needed, but fix the screen properly and return it.

 Advice taken, we headed back to the repairer of the screen.

-When we said he could keep it if needed but he has to open the whole screen and fit it back again.
-There was some hesitation.
-He said the copy screen might get damaged if opened.
-We responded anyway the screen is not working for us without the light.
+As advised, we said he could keep it if needed as long as he opens the whole screen and fits it back again.
+There is some hesitation.
+He says the copy screen might get damaged, if opened.
+We respond, anyway the screen does not work for us without the light.

-He asked us to wait a while, we let him be.
-Today he had the advantage of the other more experienced repairer along with him… We had the phone back with us in half an hour.
+He asks us to wait a while, we let him be.
+Today he has the advantage of the other, more experienced repairer along with him… We had the phone back with us in half an hour.
 Now the screen light was visible.
-He said not to remove the rubber bands for a day atleast.
+He asks us not to remove the rubber bands for atleast a day.

 Post script:

-Surprised that the repairer had actually entertained our request to open the screen again, risked damaging it, we wanted to know why he has done it?
+Surprised that the repairer had actually entertained our request to open the screen again, risked damaging it, we wanted to know why he had done it?

 My trusted repairer in the basement shop checked the phone and confirmed it was done properly now.